whosonfirst/go-whosonfirst-validate-wasm/README.md

 # go-whosonfirst-validate-wasm

-Go package for compiling the `Validate` method of the go-whosonfirst-validate package to a JavaScript-compatible WebAssembly (wasm) binary.
+Go package for compiling the `Validate` method of the go-whosonfirst-validate package to JavaScript-compatible and wasip1 WebAssembly (wasm) binaries.
 It also provides a net/http middleware packages for appending the necessary static assets and HTML resources to use the wasm binary in web applications.

 ## Build

+### wasmjs

-To build the `validate_feature` WebAssembly binary for use in your applications run the following command:
+To build the `validate_feature` WebAssembly binary for use in your JavaSceipt applications run the `wasm` Makefile target:

 ```
+$> make wasm
-GOOS=js GOARCH=wasm go build -mod vendor -o validate_feature.wasm cmd/validate_feature/main.go
+GOOS=js GOARCH=wasm go build -mod vendor -ldflags="-s -w" \
+		-o static/wasm/validate_feature.wasm \
+		cmd/validate-feature-wasmjs/main.go
 ```

-## Use
+#### Use

 To use the `validate_feature` WebAssembly binary in your applications a JSON-encoded GeoJSON string to the `validate_feature` function.